contextlayerco/ContextLayer/docs/README.md

 - **X**: [x.com/contextlayereth](https://x.com/contextlayereth)
 - **Telegram**: [t.me/contextlayer](https://t.me/contextlayer)

-## License

-This project is licensed under the Apache License, Version 2.0 - see the [LICENSE](./LICENSE) file for details.

 ## Workflow Overview

 Below is the high-level workflow of how the **Context Layer** platform functions, from building AI agents to deploying and interacting with Ethereum smart contracts.